hamilak/nestjs-sendgrid/README.md

 ## Overview

-This repository provides a basic integration of sendgrif in NestJS, using sendgrid mailer and nestjs mailer.
+This repository provides a basic integration of sendgrid in NestJS, using sendgrid mailer and nestjs mailer.

 ## Setup Instructions